vinsonchuong/dotfiles/README.md

 * caudec
 * ctags - Used by neocomplcache
 * fbreader
+* flake8 - Used by Syntastic to validate Python files
 * ghc
 * git - Used by vim-fugitive
 * gtk-engine-murrine